 How to Test Yourself

 The easiest way to assess how much you’re walking over the course of a day is to purchase a pedometer (find one at a sporting goods store).
 Clip it on and see what your tally is after a typical day.
 This is your starting point.
+There is also a growing number of “movement trackers” on the market.
+These devices not only track the number of steps you take but also the flights of stairs you’ve climbed, the total calories you’ve burned and some even track amount and quality of sleep.
+A few examples include Fibit, Nike FuelBand and UP by Jawbone.

 In a study by researchers at Stanford University, people who tracked themselves with pedometers increased their average number of steps by 27 percent, or about a mile more each day.
 Another mile a day just from being more aware of the number of steps they took!
 Walking one more mile a day will burn an extra 110 calories per day, which will burn 11 pounds of fat over the course of a year.
 Over the course of 18 weeks, the study’s subjects also lost a few pounds on average and improved their blood pressure enough to lower their risk for stroke and heart disease.